juanhenao21/forex_response_spread_year/paper/references_text.md

 (CHF, JPY).
 Commodity currencies are currencies of countries whose economic output strongly depends on the price of one or more commodities (NOK, AUD, CAD, NZD).

+**The Returns to Currency Speculation in Emerging Markets** Bid-ask spreads are two to four times larger in emerging markets than in developed countries.
+(Spread)

+The bid-ask spreads for both the spot and forward market are much larger for emerging markets than for developed economies.
+For developed countries, the median bid-ask spread in the spot market was between 0.039 and 0.051 percent depending on the sample period chosen, while the median spreads for one-week and one-month forwards were in the range of 0.042-0.053 percent and 0.045-0.057 percent, respectively.
+We found the spreads to be between two and four times larger for emerging market currencies than for developed country currencies.